willowxsequoia/willowxsequoia.github.io/_posts/2023-03-26-first-post.md

 ---
 layout: post
-title:  "#1-We are Willow & Sequoia!"
+title:  "We are Willow & Sequoia!"
+subtitle:  "# 1"
 ---

 Hi!
 This is Willow!
 Welcome to our website, I'm so glad you found your way to us <3 I hope you stay and enjoy reading our digital diary.